Strawberry Hill House: Shell bench

-One particular attraction of Walpole's gardens was a Rococo garden seat carved to resemble a large sea shell.
+One attraction of Walpole's gardens was a Rococo garden seat carved to resemble a large sea shell.
 "This shell was one of Mr. Walpole's favourite inventions – for Strawberry Hill was crammed with inventions and contrivances.
 It was a seat in the form of a huge bivalve of a species not easily recognized, which generally elicited a vast amount of wonder and admiration from his visitors".
-This bench, a rustic cottage, and a chapel in the woods show Walpole's charmingly eccentric taste.
+This bench, a rustic cottage, and a Chapel in the Wood show Walpole's charmingly eccentric taste.

 The seat was originally placed at the corner of Walpole's estate, where Walpole and his visitors could view the river and the landscape beyond.
 Although only two drawings of the original bench survive, "the garden is as far as possible being restored to its original appearance.
-Walpole's extraordinary Shell Bench has been recreated" according to the Strawberry Hill website.
+Walpole's extraordinary Shell Bench" was recreated in the 2012 restoration.

 Visitors

-Even in Walpole's lifetime, Strawberry Hill drew many visitors to admire the architecture, grounds, and Walpole's carefully cultivated collection.
+In Walpole's lifetime, Strawberry Hill drew many visitors to admire the architecture, grounds, and Walpole's carefully cultivated collection.
 According to Elliot Warburton, "Strawberry Hill in its new form soon became the marvel of the neighbourhood – a little later became the town talk – in a short time a theme of frequent comment even in distant parts of the country".
 "The highest personages of the realm" including the royal family came to visit Strawberry Hill, as well as more common sightseers.
-These visitors became an incessant addition to Strawberry Hill, and as delighted as Walpole was to share his vision, they became a bit of a nuisance to him.

-While Walpole gave tours to the more important visitors, he shrank from less dignified attention and "retreated to his cottage in the flower garden" while his housekeeper gave tours to the public.
+These visitors became an incessant presence at Strawberry Hill, and as delighted as Walpole was to share his vision, they became a bit of a nuisance to him.
+Although Walpole gave tours to the more important visitors, he shrank from less dignified attention and "retreated to his cottage in the flower garden" while his housekeeper gave tours to the public.

-In a letter to George Montagu in 1763, Walpole complained: "I have but a minute's time in answering your letter, my house is full of people, and has been so from the instant I breakfasted, and more are coming- in short, I keep an inn; the sign, the Gothic Castle...my whole time is passed in giving tickets for seeing it, and hiding myself when it is seen- take my advice, never build a charming house for yourself between London and Hampton-court, everybody will live in it but you."
+In a letter to George Montagu in 1763, Walpole complained: "I have but a minute's time in answering your letter, my house is full of people, and has been so from the instant I breakfasted, and more are coming – in short, I keep an inn; the sign, the Gothic Castle ... my whole time is passed in giving tickets for seeing it, and hiding myself when it is seen – take my advice, never build a charming house for yourself between London and Hampton-court, everybody will live in it but you."
 Warburton notes that while Walpole may have been annoyed from time to time, he also came to see his estate contributing to the public's enjoyment when he had doubts about his endeavour.
 "He arrives at the conclusion that all he has done is for the benefit of others rather than for himself".